SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 The calculations involve the following:

-Our 2023 market-based Scope 2 emissions declined from the previous year due to the continuation of our Green Promise RECs contract and the addition of a Go Zero contract for AECs and RECs in 2023 to further reduce our market-based Scope 2 emissions.
+Our 2024 market-based Scope 2 emissions increased from the previous year due to the increase of Scope 2 emission factors from some our electricity utility providers.
+We continued our Green Promise RECs contract and a Go Zero contract for AECs and RECs in 2024 to further reduce our market-based Scope 2 emissions.
 Both AECs and RECs are third-party verified and come from low or no emissions sources.
 The Green Promise agreement includes 6.7 MW of solar capacity.
 The Go Zero agreement added an additional 2,550 KW of solar RECs plus AECs.

-SCOPE 3 EMISSIONS: INDIRECT EMISSIONS FROM VALUE CHAIN
+SCOPE 3 – INDIRECT EMISSIONS FROM VALUE CHAIN

 Scope 3 emissions, or indirect emissions, are the GHG emissions associated with our upstream and downstream value chain.
 These emissions are divided into 15 categories.
 These categories represent a wide array of emissions ranging from products and services that are paid for, to assets leased to other entities.

 To consistently calculate Scope 3 emissions, we used the NCASI Scope 3 Screening Tool.
-This tool calculates Scope 3 emissions with an estimated 80% accuracy.
+This tool calculates Scope 3 emissions conservatively using an 80% confidence estimate.
 Using fiber flows, we use the Screening Tool to calculate Scope 3 emissions for categories 1 (Purchased Goods and Services), 3 (Fuel-Energy-Related Activities), 4 (Upstream Transportation), 9 (Downstream Transportation), 10 (Processing of Sold Products), and 12 (End-of-Life for Sold Products).

 The calculations involve the following: